 This is an obligatory factor that should be considered for safe artwork storage.
 The lack of airing may cause condensate formation or even molding, which are very harmful to all pieces of art.

 All these climate conditions are important and, as practice shows, it is simple enough to control all of them if paintings are exhibited in the same place all the time.
 However, what will a responsible art collector do in case of relocation?
 It is possible to keep paintings at home if the conditions are acceptable.
-However, the best solution is to find a specialized artwork storage where qualified art handlers can organize all necessary climate conditions even for long-term storing of different pieces of art.
-Fine Art Shippers is the company that offers its clients excellent and reliable artwork storage services, which may be necessary at all stages of fine art relocation.
-Overseas shipping preparation may require a lot of time and efforts, so paintings should be stored in proper conditions during this period.
-Therefore, we recommend you to protect about your paintings by choosing good storage.
+However, the best solution is to find specialized artwork storage where qualified art handlers can organize all necessary climate conditions even for the long-term storing of different pieces of art.
+Fine Art Shippers is a company that offers its clients excellent and reliable artwork storage services, which may be necessary at all stages of fine art relocation.
+Overseas shipping preparation may require a lot of time and effort, so paintings should be stored in proper conditions during this period.
+Therefore, we recommend that you protect your paintings by choosing good storage.